 There is confirmation of this in other scriptures.
 Midnight is the same hour the Lord judged Egypt and killed all the firstborn males of both man and beasts.
 The difference being the Israelites were to remain in their homes.
 Matthew 24 says the sun will be darkened (at night) and “the moon will not give its light.”
 That is the description of a New Moon, which you can find named in other portions of scripture.
 When the moon is not seen on the night side of the earth, the night side of the Earth is very dark.
 Mark says it will happen during the night watches and lists each of the night watches and then states: “Lest coming suddenly he finds you sleeping.”

 The month, day, and hour to be aware of our Lords return for us is simple, clear, and not that difficult to understand, but to know the year has not been given much heed because the “can’t know the day or hour” teaching has prevailed, and the mysteries of Daniel’s prophecies were sealed until the time of the end.
 The year of our Lord’s return has been sitting in Daniel 12 for 2500 years, and has been almost totally overlooked.
 I say “almost” because an author by the name of Ian Gurney published a book in 1999 called “The Cassandra Prophecy: Armageddon Approaches.”
 According to Ian, Judgement Day would come in 2023.
-However, my research came up with the same finding, but there is a flaw in the solution.
+My research, which was done before I was aware of Mr. Gurney, came up with the same finding.
 The year “2023” is the solution attained by adding the 1335 year prophecy to the 688 A.D. date you obtained as the date the “Abomination of Desolation” was set-up.
-The problem is this answer is derived by using the Gregorian calendar.
-This calculation must be made on God’s calendar, which is the Hebrew calendar, where the new year changes 3 to 4 months before the new year on the Gregorian calendar.
-This will be demonstrated for you in the pages that follow.
+The problem is “when during this year will He return?
+Will it be at the beginning of the year on the Feast of Trumpets, or will it be in the middle or end of the Hebrew year?

 As you know from the first chapter of this book, there are many interpretations of Daniels writings that are not even close to the truth, so you need to be able to do a few things before you are able to see the full picture and get it right.
 You must: